 “It was always anticipated that we’d be creating a whole world around this show.
 The concept started when we opened Vegas Nocturne at Rose.Rabbit.Lie, which we produced in 2013 at the Cosmopolitan, where Superfrico is now.
 And we were really thinking about how to merge the worlds of hospitality, food and beverage with entertainment.
 And I just love this idea of going back in time to 1970s New York to go to the Disco.
 Obviously, being an Australian of a certain age, I went to all the cliches of the period from Saturday Night Fever and then Studio 54 and Bianca Jagger riding a white horse into the club and all that sort of stuff.”

-“And then I started reading book after book after book and I just got more and more into David Mancuso, who really was a kind of birthplace of Disco in Downtown Las Vegas in his loft apartment.
+“And then I started reading book after book after book and I just got more and more into David Mancuso, who really was a kind of birthplace of Disco in his NY loft apartment.
 He ran these parties all the time.
 And I just though, wow, this is a far more interesting story than just a whole bunch of rich people going to Studio 54 and hanging out, doing cocaine – which was more at the end of Disco, the late 70s.”

 “I just thought it was a great topic.
 It’s a great fun thing to talk about for entertainment.
 And I think the music is just so it’s everlasting.
 It’s pervasive.
 It’s in all our music today and whether it’s Nile Rogers composing stuff with Daft Punk or Dua Lipa or Kylie?
 Kylie does it, you know, everybody does a bit of disco, right?”